Upstatement/quickshare/README.md

 	<a class="qs-link" data-qs-service="facebook-share">Facebook</a>
 </div>
 ```

+Both the Twitter and the Facebook share links will share the link `http://specific-url.com`.

 You can use multiple share containers on the same page, but the chain of command is closest to the link has preference.
 The anchor tag has ultimate authority and can override any of its container's settings.